-After their visit to the Grand Canyon, Silvia and Cosmo head down to Flagstaff.
-Established in 1882 as a railroad stop, today this lovely little city has a population of just over 67,000 and is home to Northern Arizona University, Lowell Observatory and several ski resorts.
-Surrounded by mountains, the quaint downtown is filled with cafes, souvenir shops and eateries.
-They head to the downtown for dinner and afterwards, check into a nearby hostel for the night.
+After their visit to the Grand Canyon, Silvia and Cosmo travel to Flagstaff, Arizona.
+Established in 1882 as a railroad stop, this charming city today has a population of just over 67,000 and is home to Northern Arizona University, Lowell Observatory, and several ski resorts.
+Nestled among mountains, Flagstaff’s quaint downtown is filled with cafés, souvenir shops, and eateries.
+The siblings head downtown for dinner before checking into a nearby hostel for the night.

-The hostel reminds Cosmo of his college dorm room and triggers memories of his brief stay at college which leads to intense feelings of regret for dropping out of college.
-As he’s in the midst of regretting, Silvia comes by and drags him out of his room to go to a cafe where she claims they have the best coffee in the world.
-While at the cafe, Cosmo asks Silvia if she ever has regrets.
+The hostel immediately reminds Cosmo of his college dorm room, triggering memories of his brief time at college and stirring intense feelings of regret over dropping out.
+Lost in these thoughts, he is surprised when Silvia appears, pulling him out of his room to visit a café she claims serves the best coffee in the world.

-“No,” she said.
-Probably because she was too busy thinking of the future to go into the past.
-People who spent time regretting were stuck in the past.
+“No,” she responds.
+Likely because she spends more time thinking about the future than dwelling on the past.
+She explains that people who focus on regret are trapped in their history.
 “Mom regrets a lot.
 Maybe you take after her.
 One time I heard her beating herself up for putting Vince in kindergarten too early.
-He was already in fourth grade at the time, and he was doing great in school, but she thought for some reason that he was showing signs of being in a class that was too advanced for him.
+He was already in fourth grade, and he was doing great, but she thought for some reason he was in a class too advanced.
 And she just couldn’t let it go.
-I heard her talking to Dad about it one night, and he says to her ‘You shouldn’t feel so bad.
+I heard her talking to Dad, and he said, ‘You shouldn’t feel so bad.
 You didn’t kill anybody.’
 I thought that was one of the craziest things I ever heard Dad say.
-But I think it helped her, because I never heard her talk about it anymore after that.
-So maybe you should start thinking that way too.
-Like, maybe you fucked up, but you didn’t killed anybody.”
-She laughed and Cosmo laughed too, and with his laughter he was able to forget his regret of dropping out.
-Frank’s crazy wisdom came through for him.
-After all, he never did kill anybody.
+But I think it helped her, because I never heard her mention it again.
+So maybe you should think like that too.
+Maybe you messed up, but you didn’t kill anybody.”

 Excerpt from Discovery of an Eagle